-• Prereq: Successful completion of some level of Algebra 2 and the student meets criteria for Math Honors courses.
+• Prereq: Successful completion of some level of Integrated Math 3 or Algebra II in Business and the student meets criteria for Math Honors courses.

 Description: This course is a Common Core Standard 4th year course which is intended to prepare students for Calculus.
-Topics include logarithmic, rational, and exponential functions, trigonometric and inverse trigonometric functions, conic sections, sequences and series, and an introduction to parametric, polar and complex coordinate systems.
-Also, probability topics of binomial distribution, counting principles and expected value for decision making are included.
-Graphing calculator required.
-Successful completion of this course with a qualifying SAT score of 530 earns the student Dual Credit for Math 110.
-NCAA Clearinghouse Approved Course
+Topics include quadratic, polynomial, rational, exponential and logarithmic, trigonometry and inverse trigonometric functions, conic sections, sequences and series, an introduction to parametric, polar and complex coordinate systems, and vectors.
+Graphing calculator is required .
+NCAA Clearinghouse Approved Course Successful completion of this course earns Triton Dual Credit each semester